Pressured Speech: Signs, Causes, and How to Treat It

 What is Pressured Speech?

-Pressured speech, as the term suggests, is more than just talking quickly.
-It’s a symptom where people feel an overwhelming urge to speak rapidly, often without taking natural conversational pauses.
-This happens when individuals feel compelled to express their thoughts non-stop.
-Unlike naturally fast talking, which might happen due to excitement or enthusiasm, pressured speech is driven by an internal need that can be hard to control.
+Pressured speech is more than just talking quickly; it’s when people feel an overwhelming urge to speak rapidly, often without natural conversational pauses.
+Individuals feel compelled to express their thoughts non-stop.
+Unlike naturally fast talking, which may result from excitement or enthusiasm, this stems from an internal need that’s difficult to control.

 Signs of pressured speech

-Recognizing pressured speech involves understanding its key symptoms, which can manifest in various ways.
+Recognizing this involves understanding its key symptoms, which can manifest in various ways.

 Signs of Pressured Speech